Home > Projects > Tree Planting > WHS Wildlife Rehab Center

 WMTP PlanTing Project

-Unlike the WHS main site in Bellingham, this site is not meant to have regular public access since the wildlife that are being rehabilitated there should not bond to any form of humane contact.
-So our work will carefully proceed in a quiet, non-obtrusive manner.
+Unlike the WHS main site in Bellingham, this site does not have regular public access since the wildlife that are being rehabilitated there should not bond to any form of human contact.
+So all of our work must carefully proceed in a quiet, non-obtrusive manner.

 Volunteer Opportunities

-• Want to volunteer in a WMTP work party?
+• Want to volunteer in a WMTP work party here?
 Meet other tree-lovers, enjoy fresh air, have fun, and contribute to a cool project and important cause?
 Please join our work party contact list!

 Related Links/Resources